Reynisfjara Black Sand Beach Travel Guide

-So mesmerizing are these features that they featured in Season 7 of the HBO Series Game of Thrones; you can spot them in a few scenes shot ‘North of the Wall’.
+So mesmerizing are Reynisdrangar that they were featured in Season 7 of the HBO Series Game of Thrones, you can spot them in a few scenes shot ‘North of the Wall’.

 The sea stacks themselves are home to thousands of nesting seabirds.
-Species that can be found here include puffins, fulmars and guillemots, making it a must-see location for all birdwatchers out there.
+Species that can be found nesting on the cliffs include puffins, fulmars, and guillemots, making it a must-see location for birdwatchers.

-Reynisfjara beach is located conveniently in the middle of the South Coast, adjacent to the village of Vík.
-This means that those taking the Ring Road around the country, or else those heading to the Jökulsárlón glacier lagoon, will pass it, and are encouraged to make a stop.
+Reynisfjara beach is located conveniently in the middle of the South Coast, adjacent to the charming village of Vik.
+This means that those taking the Ring Road around the country, or else those heading to the Jokulsarlon glacier lagoon, will pass it, and are encouraged to make a stop.

 Aside from these sudden and dramatic shifts in the tide, the rip currents offshore are infamous for their strength and ability to drag helpless people out into the freezing cold open ocean.
-A number of fatal accidents have occurred at Reynisfjara, the last of which occurred in January 2017.
+Fatal accidents do occur at Reynisfjara, the last of which occurred in November 2021.